 Time is of the essence; if you suspect your pet is toxic.
 Call the nearest veterinarian, inform them of what you suspect, and provide the name and dosage of the medication, so that they will be prepared to respond as soon as you arrive.

 Note: Even if you are not on medications, your friends or your houseguests may be.
 Be extra cautious.
-Inform them the rules of the house are all medications must be secured and are not to be left anywhere the family pet may have access to them.
+Inform them the rules of the house are all medicines must be secured and are not to be left anywhere the family pet may have access to them.
 If they drop them, they must make sure every single pill is accounted for immediately.
-If they spill it, it must be cleaned up immediately.
+If they spill it, it must be cleaned up quickly.

 Bottom line: Unfortunately, for the most part over medicated people are in an inflexible and perpetual state of denial.
 This article will mean little or nothing to them.